-Well secured is the fact that fire can often replace the destructors and a very rapid mineralization of the enriched litter is achieved.
+Well secured is the fact that fire can often replace the decomposers and a very rapid mineralization of the enriched litter is achieved.
 In this respect, fire also represents a special impact on the material cycle of ecosystems.
 Natural fires triggered by lightning have always existed, even in the forests of the coal age (Carboniferous).
 They are typical for areas with a drought, i.e. for all grasslands of the tropics and subtropics, for the steppes of the temperate and cold regions, for the woody vegetation of the winter rainfall areas and for all coniferous forest areas, even without human intervention, and are even necessary for the vegetation if the destruents are not able to decompose all the dead litter.
 In Grand Teton National Park (USA), all fires were suppressed for a long time, resulting in a bark beetle disaster in the Pinus forests because the beetles were able to proliferate in the enriched dead wood.
 Since the natural fires are no longer extinguished, the balance in the ecosystem is maintained.
 However, larger and large-scale fires of varying intensity occur again and again, causing a mosaic of fires in the landscape.
-Even steppes or prairies (as well as grasslands and savannas) and natural parks that are completely protected from fire degenerate when litter accumulates that is otherwise periodically mineralized by natural fires.
-In certain Australian heaths, if the dead organic plant parts do not burn at least every 50 years, the material cycle comes to a halt, because otherwise the mineral nutrients are stored more and more in the accumulating litter, in the large woody fruits of banksia, and also in the hard dead leaves of grass trees.
+Even steppes or prairies (as well as grasslands and savannahs) and natural parks that are completely protected from fire degenerate when litter accumulates that is otherwise periodically mineralized by natural fires.
+In certain Australian heaths, if the dead organic plant parts do not burn at least every 50 years, the material cycle comes to a halt, because otherwise the mineral nutrients are stored more and more in the accumulating litter, in the large woody fruits of Banksia, and also in the hard dead leaves of grass trees.
 Many Eucalyptus, Banksia, Grevillea and Hakea species in Australia renew only after fire events.
-Many annuels also take advantage of open ground, freshly fertilized by ash, after rain and germinate.
+Many annuals also take advantage of open ground, freshly fertilized by ash, after rain and germinate.
 Many geophytes also sprout suddenly at the same time, and new shoots emerge almost synchronously from many burned stumps (◘ Fig. C-19).

-◘ Fig. C-19 Macrozamia in the understory of a tall eucalypt forest north of Melbourne (Australia) with fresh shoots after forest fire (photo: Breckle).
+◘ Fig. C-19 Macrozamia in the understory of a tall Eucalypt forest north of Melbourne (Australia) with fresh shoots after forest fire (photo: Breckle).

 After a fire, the material cycle is stimulated again by the ash components.
-The conditions are similar in the large protea stands around Cape Town, in the fynbos, where even shorter fire periods occur naturally, such as on the slopes around Junkershoek, where this was studied.
+The conditions are similar in the large Protea stands around Cape Town, in the fynbos, where even shorter fire periods occur naturally, such as on the slopes around Junkershoek, where this was studied.
 There, on average, a fire occurs every two to three decades, i.e. relatively frequently even under natural conditions.
 During this time not so much litter and dead matter has accumulated, so that in many places the fires are not too hot and therefore not very devastating.
 The Cupressaceae Widdringtonia can thus always regenerate; it is only competitive enough against other shrub and tree species when exposed to fire.
 The fynbos (◘ Fig. C-20) thus remains a species-rich mosaic of the most diverse age stages.

 Fire is thus very often an important natural environmental factor in maintaining balance in ecosystems.
 Accurate statistics of forest or grassland fires caused by lightning in the United States are available for the years 1961 to 1970.
 There were 34,976 = 37% of all fires in the Pacific states, 51,703 = 57% in the Rocky Mountain states, 13,733 = 2% in the Southeastern states, but only 1167 = 1% in the humid Northwest (Taylor 1973).